 EU impact on UK health services

-The European Commission issued a legislative proposal on 2 July 2008 aimed at clarifying and extending the rights of patients to access health care in other European Union (EU) countries.
+The European Commission issued a legislative proposal on 2 July 2008 aimed at clarifying and extending the rights of patients to access health care in other EU countries.
 The proposal covered three main areas:

 - common principles in all EU health systems